fIux-dev/enji/README.md

 ----
 ## Running

-To run your own instance:
+To run your own instance, you'll first need to create your own Discord bot account: https://discordpy.readthedocs.io/en/stable/discord.html

+Then replace the `TOKEN` in main.py with your own token and run:
 ```
+$ pip install requirements.txt
-$ cd src
+# cd src
 $ python main.py
 ```

-Set up a bot and replace `TOKEN` with your own token.

 ### Public version
-Currently the bot is not available publicly.
-Public version TBD
+(tbd) Currently the bot is not available publicly.

 ----